thachck/tube.vim/README.md

 ### Tube
 ```
-arguments: a string of any length
+arguments: a string of any length (the command)
-e.g. Tube python % (see below for the special % character)
+accept selection: yes
 ```

 Execute the command in the separate iTerm (or Terminal) window.
 If the that window does not exist yet, then it is created.
-If no command is given the the window is simply created, or cleared if it already exists.
-By default the window focus remains on MacVim but you can customize this behavior (see the g:tube_run_command_background setting).
+If no command is given the window is simply created, or cleared if it already exists.
+By default the window focus remains on MacVim but you can customize this behavior with the g:tube_run_command_background setting.
+Note that you do'nt have to wrap the command into quotes.

-As you see there is no need of quotes around the command, but if you need these in your command be sure to use double quotes.

-The character `%` has a special meaning: as in the vim command line it is expanded to the current buffer name.
-If you need that character in your command use the `%%` sequence (actually, every sequence made of two or more `%`s will be reduced to just one `%` character.
-See the g:tube_percent_sign_expansion setting to customize this behavior).
+Some character as a special meaning inside the command.
+Those chracters are `%`, `#{..}`, `@` and inform **Tube** that it has to inject some kind of information into the command:

+* `%`: inject the current buffer name
+* `@`: inject the current selection or the current line if there is no selected text.
+Note that block selection is not supported.
+* `#{FunctionName(arg1, .., argn)}`: inject the return value of the user function named FunctionName.

+  **NOTE**: if you need a plain `%` or `@` character in your command just append the same character twice, respectively `%%` and `@@`

 ### TubeClear
 ```
-arguments: a string of any length
+arguments: a string of any length (the command)
+accept selection: yes
 ```

-As the `Tube` command but force the terminal to clear the screen before executing the command.
+As the `Tube` command but force the terminal to clear its screen before executing the command.
+Under the hood it appends a `clear` command before the main command.

 ### TubeLastCommand